-Mel founded Reframing Autism in 2017 and she has been running it ever since.
-Mel has postgraduate qualifications in Autism.
+Melanie founded Reframing Autism in 2017 and she has been running it ever since.
+She has postgraduate qualifications in Autism.
 She has given feedback and testimony to many Parliamentary inquiries and consultations.
 She sits on several advisory and research committees, including the Australian Autism Research Council.
-Mel sits on the Board of Directors of ASAN AU/NZ (Autistic Self-Advocacy Network).
-In 2018, Mel participated in the Autism CRC's Future Leaders program for emerging Autistic leaders, and in 2020 she completed the Sylvia Rodger Academy Governance Program.
+Melanie was previously on the Board of Directors of ASAN AU/NZ (Autistic Self-Advocacy Network).
+In 2018, she participated in the Autism CRC's Future Leaders program for emerging Autistic leaders, and in 2020 she completed the Sylvia Rodger Academy Governance Program.